AnsahMohammad/StudentAssign/README.md

 # StudentAssign

-A c++ program levaraging structures, assigning students to multiple teachers
+A c++ program, to assign teachers to students randomly